garrandall/popular-music-data/tracks/i-want-you-jody-watley.md

 When the night falls, surrounds us gently
 With a sexy atmosphere
 We'll light some candles, play some music
-Ooh I just want feel that intimacy
+Oh I just want feel that intimacy

 Nobody but you and I
 Loving and kissing so passionately
 Sharing our feelings, just caress my body
-Ooh baby let me whisper in your ear
+Oh baby let me whisper in your ear

 I want your love
 I'll have your love